Making sense of roof cleaning pricing

 With roof cleaning, prices can seem to be all over the map, with the cheapest options costing a fraction of the highest priced services.
 This leaves homeowners with a dilemma.
 As they sort varying methods and prices, they hope not to make the mistake of hiring a cheap company they can’t trust, while also wanting to avoid be dupped into overspending.

 I’ll break down what kind of methods and service you can expect at various price points, as well as give specific pricing details for how we price asphalt, concrete, and cedar shake roofs.

 The low end of pricing is characterized by the fly-by nighter.
 They may have been in business for a few months, and they may shut down at the end of the year.
 These companies may pressure wash, or brush the roofs, providing a surface clean.
 When providing strictly a one part, surface clean, prices will be the lowest.
 These methods leave your roof mostly clean, but when bits of moss roots are left alive, and moss spores have not be killed, your problem will return twice as fast as without a proper disinfection of the roof.

 These companies often represent a liability to you as a homeowners, as they may not have either WCB to cover themselves as workers, or Liability insurance to cover your property.

-The middle tier is where more established companies land.
-They pay for insurance, good equipment, and take care of their employees.
+The middle tier is where the more established companies land.
+They pay for insurance, good equipment, and often have good long standing employees.
 Their process may involve both manual removal as well as chemical treatment, or at least a treatment of some kind.